Terror funding: How grit and determination wound a noose around the Kashmir separatists

 The investigations also revealed that at least 90 persons from different parts of the world were involved in funding terrorists in the Valley.
 Investigations would reveal that between the years 2009 and 2011 an amount of Rs 12 million had been recovered.

 In addition to this fake currency and also Euros were recovered from the agents who were funding terrorists.
-In the year 2011 some agents had also brought in Saudi Arabian Riyals worth 74,000 into the Valley.
+In the year 2011 some agents had also brought in Saudi Arabian Riyals worth Rupees 74,000 into the Valley.

 NIA sources say that the funding has gone both to terrorist groups and separatists as well.
 Money has been pumped into the Hurriyat Conference, Jammu-Kashmir Liberation Front, Islamic Students Front, Hizbul Mujahideen, Jaish-e-Mohammad and Jamiat ul-Mujahideen.